Jacqueline Bryant Campbell – Jacq’s Dolls

 The fascination with jewelry started as a kid, watching TV reruns of Hollywood’s classic swashbuckler movies and constume dramas.
 The actresses (well, the actors, too) were dripping with jewels, as treasure chests burst with shiny, rich baubles.
 It made a huge impression.
 It was love at first sight!

 It took a while, though, before getting started.
-That began in teh 1990s, when I happened on a bead show at the old Silver Spring Armory.
+That began in the 1990s, when I happened on a bead show at the old Silver Spring Armory.
 Booth after booth had trays full of beautiful beads and baubles, just like the treasure chests in those old movies.
 Totally hooked from that moment, I bought a cache of beads, took a basic jewelry-making class, and was off and running, creating and selling jewelry in my spare time out of my home.
 Over time, I took classes with different jewelry artists, read, and expanded into metalsmithing with sterling silver and copper.

 After a career in higher education, I took the plunge in 2010 and established RuthieLine Jewelry Designs as a full-time venture.
 I now have an online shop, participate in various shows and markets, and have a collection at Gala, where I’ll be teaching jewelry making classes.
 What a joy!